VsVim/VsVim/README.txt

 Welcome to VsVim
 ====

-All code in this project is covered under the MS-PL license a copy of which is available in the same directory under the name License.txt.
+All code in this project is covered under the Apache 2 license a copy of which is available in the same directory under the name License.txt.

 Building
 ===